 Wending one’s way to a thesis through theory, data, analysis and argument-building

-Facilitated by Dr. Henni Alava, University of Jyväskylä
+Facilitated by Henni Alava (Postdoctoral Researcher, University of Jyväskylä)

 In this workshop, we will discuss the process of master’s thesis writing with a focus on how theory, data analysis and argument-building actually happen.
 You will be provided with concrete examples of how this has been done in previous studies.
 In addition, you will get a chance to hands-on practice doing data analysis jointly with others.
 Time will also be reserved to share and talk about issues that may be blocking your progress in thesis-writing.